imahdio/HTML-Essential-Training/05-Images and Graphics/README.md

 -when leave the alt attribute blank , It'll be skipped over and nothing will be spoken aloud.
 If we leave off the alt attribute instead, the image file name will get read aloud.
 -width and height attribute let the browser know how big the image is in pixels.
 -the order of attributes in an HTML element never matters, we can put them in whatever order we want.
--if leave off the height and with attribute , browser has to get the size information after the image has fully downloaded.
-This in turn causes jumping around texts as images load.
+-if leave off the height and width attributes , browser has to get the size information out of the file after the image has fully downloaded.
+This in turn causes jumping around texts as images load and moving everything as we're trying to read.
 -*based on my test and tries* , when working with `<img>` element , following conditions can be occured
 >condition|result
 >-|-